HasilMusil/DeathConfuser/README.md

 🚨 **DeathConfuser** is an ultra-featured, multi-target automation tool for **Dependency Confusion** vulnerability detection.
 🎯 Built in pure Bash, this script scans live targets, detects tech stacks, extracts JS packages, checks unclaimed NPM names, and even generates live payloads for exploitation testing.

 > ⚠️ This is a **BETA version**.
-It's already highly functional and battle-tested, but more features are on the roadmap.
+It's already highly functional, but more features are on the roadmap.
+There might be some issues while running the script.

 ---